Who cares how a claymore is supposed to work?

 Paul Kersey returns to New York City only to witness the death of a fellow Korean War veteran by a gang of thugs.
 With the approval of a NYPD precinct chief, as long as the cops get the credit, he gets a warrant to murder all the thugs the neighborhood has to offer.

-• Heatseeker Poster - Image from IMDb
+• Nine Deaths of the Ninja poster - Image from IMDb

 • Promo artwork for R.I.P.D. - Image from IMDb